Iorio History, Family Crest & Coats of Arms

 The surname Iorio was first found in Milan (Italian: Milano, Milanese: Milan), the second-most populous city in Italy and the capital of Lombardy.
 The two palaces in the Piazza del Duomo, Palazzo Reale and the palace of the archbishops are notable.
 The city is rich in art, museums, galleries and sights.
 Castello Sforzesco stands in the Parco.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Iorio family
+Early History of the Iorio family

 This web page shows only a small excerpt of our Iorio research.
 Another 114 words (8 lines of text) covering the years 1311, 1650, 1781, 1231, 1312, 1311, 1266, 1273, 1337, 1388, 1388, 1410, 1586 and 1662 are included under the topic Early Iorio History in all our PDF Extended History products and printed products wherever possible.